 Land Irrigation Type Sewage Treatment Facilities, John F. Spalding Recreation Area.

 These sewage treatment facilities comprise approximately 20 acres and serve the facilities located at the Ray Behrens Recreation Area, Blackjack Marina, M.W.
 Boudreaux Visitor Center, John C. "Jack" Briscoe Group Use Area, Frank Russell Recreation Area, Mark Twain Lake Project Office, Clarence Cannon Dam, and the John F. Spalding Recreation Area.
 This facility is a no discharge storage and irrigation system comprised of a two-cell aerated storage lagoon with a fourteen-acre irrigation area.

 Re-Regulation Pool.
 A total of approximately 1,766 acres of land and water located downstream from the dam are designated for project operations.
-These lands lie along both sides of the re-regulation pool over most of its 9.5-mile length.
+These lands lie along both sides of the reregulation pool over most of its 9.5-mile length.
 This area is in the historic floodplain of the Salt River and was primarily acquired to enable operation of the re-regulation pool for hydropower operations.
-The re-regulation pool is used to store and regulate large releases of water from the generation of hydropower plant.
+The re-regulation pool is used to store and regulate large releases of water from the generation of hydroelectric power and to store water for the potential use of the pump-back feature of the hydropower plant.
 This area was evaluated for wetland development as part of the North American Waterfowl Management Plan and contains developed wetlands constructed through the authorities of this plan and project resource use objectives.

 The area along the re-regulation pool is also used for low density recreational activities including fishing, boating, hunting, hiking, and nature study.
 Gravel roads, hunter/fisherman lots and two boat ramps provide visitors access to the area.
 A paved two-lane boat-launching ramp with an associated paved parking area is located just below the main dam in the Warren G. See South Spillway Recreation Area and provides visitor access to the western portion of the pool.
 A second one-lane paved ramp and associated Hunter/Fisherman Lot # 70 is located upstream of the re-regulation Dam and provides access to the eastern portion of the pool.
-Hunter/Fisherman Lot #71 is also upstream of the re-regulation Dam and provides and provides walk-in access to the pool, several wetlands and a wildlife viewing tower.
+Hunter/Fisherman Lot #71 is also upstream of the re-regulation Dam and provides walk-in access to the re-regulation pool, several wetlands and a wildlife viewing tower.